newrelic/demo-deployer/documentation/tutorial/user_stories/AcmeTelcoLite/README.md

 # Acme Telco Lite

-Welcome to Acme Telco Lite a telecom business which has an eCommerce website for its customers.
-Telco Lite is powered by a microservice-like architecture.
-Compromising any of the services could lead to a business outtage.
+Welcome to Acme Telco Lite, a telecom business which has an eCommerce website for its customers.
+Telco Lite is powered by a microservice architecture.

 ## Application Design